[January 7, 2019]

 While it’s been great to see plastic straws being replaced with more environmentally friendly options, there are still a few misconceptions about what constitutes an environmentally friendly straw.

-Last year, upon arrival at a local oceanside bar in Palm Cove, I’d noticed they’d switched their plastic straws to a new “compostable” straw.
-While this was well intentioned—they were in fact trying to eliminate plastic straws from the establishment—these compostable straws really were not much different then their plastic counterparts.
+When visiting my local beachside cafe* I noticed they’d switched their plastic straws to a new “compostable” straw.
+While this was well intentioned—these compostable straws really were not much different then their plastic counterparts.

-When people say their compostable plastic item is “environmentally friendly, because it’s compostable,” my reply is always: “that’s great, but do you compost it?”
+When people say their compostable plastic item is “environmentally friendly, because it’s compostable,” my reply is always: “that’s great, but are you going to compost it?”

-If you’ve been following EORTH’s Plastic Free January tips, then you’ve likely seen our “unscientific experiment” on the biodegradability of PATCH Adhesive Strips.
+If you’ve been following EORTH’s Plastic Free blogs, then you’ve likely seen our “unscientific experiment” on the biodegradability of PATCH Adhesive Strips.
 (In case you’re wondering YES, they passed the test).